 Given that in 2017 and 2018 refugee inflow decreased as compared to 2015 and 2016, the extremely high migration levels from those years are currently not observed.
 This would indicate that the correct assumption is higher than the medium but lower than the high migration scenario.

-Note one important thing, though: as the text underneath Figure 5. shows, none of the scenarios include asylum seekers who cannot expect to gain legal status to remain in Europe.
+Note one important thing, though: as the text underneath Figure 5 shows, none of the scenarios include asylum seekers who cannot expect to gain legal status to remain in Europe.
 This would be the majority of the asylum seekers.
-The developments of recent years — for example for Germany — show that very few of those whose application is rejected leave Europe.
+The developments of recent years — for example for Germany — show that very few of those whose asylum application is rejected leave Europe.
 In Germany many of them receive a “tolerated” (geduldet) status.
+But even if it is attempted to deport them, this often fails because of many reasons: many of them have thrown away their identification papers, so that it is not possible to determine their real country of origin, others can’t be deported because leftist politicians insist that their countries are unsafe (even though Germans might go there for holidays), again others pretend to have medical problems which makes it impossible for them to fly in an airplane.
+Finally, many of these “refugees” simply disappear inside Germany, or they go to an other European country before they can be deported.
 This is from an article published by the German newspaper Die Welt in 2018:

 According to the Central Register of Foreigners, about 618,000 people were living in the country at the turn of the year whose asylum application was finally rejected, most of them years ago.
 78 percent of them are therefore already “legalized”; they are no longer obliged to leave.